aaronparker/aaronparker.github.io/_posts/2012-05-18-app-v-books-from-packt-publishing-available-with-discounts-in-may.md

 tags:
   - App-V
 ---
-I&#8217;ve been fortunate enough to have performed technical editor duties on a couple of App-V books by [Augusto Alvarez](http://blog.augustoalvarez.com.ar/) &#8211; [Getting Started with Microsoft Application Virtualization 4.6](http://www.packtpub.com/getting-started-microsoft-application-virtualization-46/book) and [Microsoft Application Virtualization Advanced Guide](http://www.packtpub.com/microsoft-application-virtualization-advanced-guide/book).
+I've been fortunate enough to have performed technical editor duties on a couple of App-V books by [Augusto Alvarez](http://blog.augustoalvarez.com.ar/) - [Getting Started with Microsoft Application Virtualization 4.6](http://www.packtpub.com/getting-started-microsoft-application-virtualization-46/book) and [Microsoft Application Virtualization Advanced Guide](http://www.packtpub.com/microsoft-application-virtualization-advanced-guide/book).

 [Packt Microsoft Carnival](http://www.packtpub.com/news/packt-microsoft-carnival) is a special offer by Packt Publishing during **May** where you can acquire several Microsoft’s titles with discounts.